 Objectives: i) To examine the social context of HIV, paying particular attention to what has been referred to as the social determinants of health and well-being.
 Specifically, we are interested in the influence of social conditions, especially structural positions, on the health and well-being of PHAs in Ontario.
 By social conditions, we mean the social positions that people hold (both achieved and ascribed) such as race/ethnicity, gender orientation, socio-economic status (education, occupation, income, employment status), and age.
 The social conditions approach, however, also includes process or resource variables such as social support, resiliency factors such as sense of personal control, and social capital.
-The approach we have adopted recognizes the importance of reciprocal pathways - i.e., we are interested in social conditions and structural locations as both causes and consequences of health and illness in the population.
+The approach we have adopted recognizes the importance of reciprocal pathways - i.e., we are interested in social conditions.
 Such questions can only be explored with longitudinal data, such as that collected by the OCS.
 Our principal objective is to examine the role that poverty, social marginalization, stigma, social support and community involvement, and employment (including volunteering) plays both in disease progression, and in secondary health outcomes related to quality of life, mental and physical health, and subjective well-being.